What is Mental Training?

 Think of the Olympic and Paralympic athletes.
 They have physically trained in the traditional way to hone their skills to be able to reach this high level of competition, but they also have to mentally prepare (otherwise known as sports psychology) to be able to reach the top.

-When you are competing, you have to be able to overcome the pressure of representing your country and have to pull yourself up when faced against strong competition.
+When you are competing, you have to be able to overcome the pressure of representing your country and have to pull yourself up when faced with strong competition.
 Like any skill, mental preparedness takes time to develop but that extra preparation can create that extra second of focus you need to succeed.

 Why Do I Need to Train My Brain?